ROCm/Tensile/docs/src/cli-reference/tensile-create-library-cli.rst

 Usage with options
 --------------------

 Here is how to run ``TensileCreateLibrary`` command with options.
-The following example shows options with and without arguments.
+The following example shows options with and without arguments:

 .. code-block::